 President Trump, who campaigned on ending the U.S. involvement in Iraq, demanded compensation for the military bases that the U.S. would leave behind and threatened to impose economic sanctions if Iraq failed to comply.

-On Monday afternoon, a memo began circulating in the media, addressed to the Iraqi Ministry of Defence from Marine Brig.
+On Monday afternoon, a memo began circulating in the media, addressed to the Iraqi Ministry of Defense from Marine Brig.
 Gen. William Seely, commanding general of Task Force Iraq, stating that the United States would be “repositioning forces over the course of the coming days and weeks to prepare for onward movement.”
 The copy of the memo that was shared online was unsigned, although Seely’s name was typed at the bottom.